PixelIndieDev/DualSenseBatteryMonitor/README.md

-# DualSense Battery Monitor - Low Battery Warning Overlay for PS5 Controllers
+# DualSense Battery Monitor - Low battery warning overlay for PS5 controllers

 ![Screenshot of the DualSense battery monitor on a default Windows 11 desktop](https://github.com/PixelIndieDev/DualSenseBatteryMonitor/blob/main/readme_images/overlay_preview.avif?raw=true)
 <sub>Overlay is slightly oversized on image</sub>

-## Never Miss a Low Battery Warning Again
+## Never miss a low battery warning again
 **DualSense Battery Monitor** is a lightweight Windows utility that automatically alerts you with a **visual overlay** whenever any connected **PlayStation 5 DualSense controller** reaches a low battery level.

 * Auto-starts with Windows
 * Battery monitoring every 5 seconds
-* Only shows when battery is low
+* Only shows when battery is low, or when the user holds down the PS button
 * Silent

 > [!NOTE]